Medicare health insurance program for seniors and the disabled.

 There may be Medicare Part A benefits that can pay for a portion of the costs incurred at a nursing facility.
 Or if the person is too old, or not feeling well enough, then financial assistance can help pay for hospice as well as related home health care services.
 This means if that a caregiver (or even a nurse) is needed to care for the patient, Medicare Part A can pay for some of those expenses.

-General medical insurance is provided by Medicare Part B. When someone thinks of the more traditional form of insurance that an employer provides, or what is bought from a private or Affordable Care Act “Exchange”, this is what Part B is similar too.
+General medical insurance is provided by Medicare Part B. When someone thinks of the more traditional form of health insurance that an employer provides, or what is bought from a private or Affordable Care Act “Exchange”, this is what Part B is similar too.
 The federal benefit will normally pay as much as 80% of the total bill, while the participant is responsible for the remainder.
+It also often covers hospital as well as clinic costs.

 As with all of these programs, the client will need to pay a monthly premium for this government entitlement.
 The rates will vary, but they will tend to increase each year along with the general rate of inflation if not higher.
 As noted, the Medicare Part B insurance plan will pay for as much as 80% of any bill that is covered.
 But of course the beneficiary needs to understand what is and is not allowed, as only some treatments are paid.